 pilot's perspective, pilots

 I have been in the aviation industry as a pilot for over 40 years.
-I have stayed in more hotel rooms than I care to remember and to be honest, I stopped counting after 2000.
+As someone who has spent decades flying for major airlines, I flew countless different routes and completed thousands of trips during my career.
+Over thousands of trips, each with its own unique hotel experience, I have stayed in more hotel rooms than I care to remember and to be honest, I stopped counting after 2000.
 And to be honest and humble about it, that very number makes any airline crewmember more of an expert than any travel reviewer or so called expert travel aficionado in the business.
 And while we are on the humble wagon, I would have to say that flight attendants fall into this expert category as well.
 They have the same experiences and stay at all the major and minor brands in the hotel industry today.

 Perspective

 I would add its important to mention the experience level because when you are a new crewmember, the shine is still on the apple so to speak.
-When you've been in the business for a longer time.
-You start to notice the same things over and over and therefore you can have a perspective that is more eye opening.
+When you’ve been in the business for a longer time, you start to notice the same things over and over and therefore you can have a perspective that is more eye opening.
+With experience, you also have answers to many of the questions new crew members might have about hotel stays.

 Where it starts

 So where does this start?
 I think the absolute beginning of the story is understanding that the hotel business has three different types of customers, maybe more.
 There are customers that pay full retail, mostly because they do not travel that much.
-Secondly there are customers that get some sort of a discount, whether it's through a separate booking site or incentive package .
+Secondly there are customers that get some sort of a discount, whether it’s through a separate booking site or incentive package.
 Airline crews fall under their own category and that is called a corporate discount rate.
+Accommodation for airline crews is typically arranged through special agreements between the airline and the hotel, ensuring designated rooms for crew members during layovers.

 That rate is usually based on a discount rate for a larger company such as an airline, based on a larger volume of room reservations.
 The more rooms you rent per night the better deal you get.
-And although that the fact that airline crews are discount customers it shouldn't matter, but there is an underlying unsaid understanding and or persona about being a corporate discount customer.
-Hotel chains will swear up and down that this doesn't exist, and in some places it's more discernible than others but nonetheless it's still there.
+For airline crews, the airline typically pays for the crew's accommodation during layovers.
+Major airlines negotiate these corporate discount rates with hotel chains to secure favorable terms for their crew members.
+And although that the fact that airline crews are discount customers it shouldn’t matter, but there is an underlying unsaid understanding and or persona about being a corporate discount customer.
+Hotel chains will swear up and down that this doesn’t exist, and in some places it’s more discernible than others but nonetheless it’s still there.

 pilot's perspective, pilots